Second Academic Dismissal

 Students who are approved for re-admission must adhere to the following as outlined on their Contract for Students on Academic Dismissal:

-- Complete the SDEV0171 course with a “C” or better (if applicable).
+- Complete the SDEV0171 course with a "C" or higher

-- Visit with their assigned academic advisor at least once during the semester, preferably prior to the start of registration for the next semester.
+- Visit with their assigned academic advisor at least once during the semester, preferably prior to the start of registration for the upcoming semester.

-- Continually earn a semester GPA of 2.0 or above until Good Standing (cumulative institutional GPA of 2.0) is reached in order to remain enrolled.
+- Continually earn a semester GPA of 2.0 or above until in Good Standing (cumulative institution GPA of 2.0) is reached in order to remain enrolled.

 In addition to the policies above, students previously enrolled in a semester prior to petitioning will be required to reduce their course loads to the maximum 6-8 credit hours.
 If you have not reduced your enrollment hours by the first day of classes, the Academic Standards team will drop you from the last enrolled courses to reduce your course load to the maximum hours.